abstractqqq/dsds/readme.md

 The point of feature prescreening is to reduce the number of feature to be analyzed by dropping obviously useless features.
 E.g in a dataset with 500+ features, it is impossible for a person to know what the features are.
 It will take very long time to run feature selection on all features.
 In this case we can quickly remove all features that are constant, all id column feautres, or all features that are too unique (which makes them like ids).
 If you are confident in removing columns with high null percentage, you may do that do.

-0. Data profiling for an overview of the statistics of the data.
+1. Data profiling for an overview of the statistics of the data.

-1. Infer/remove columns based on null pct, unique pct, variance, constant, or name of column.
+2. Infer/remove columns based on column data type, null pct, unique pct, variance, constant, or name of column.

+### todo()!

+1. Infer duplicate columns, string columns hiding as dates, distribution of data in column.

+2. Remove based on the above characteristics.

 ## EDA Transformation

-0. Binary transforms, boolean transform, ordinal encoding, auto ordinal encoding, one-hot encoding.
+1. Binary transforms, boolean transform, ordinal encoding, auto ordinal encoding, one-hot encoding, target encoding.

-1. More advanced encoding techniques such as target encoding.
-More to come.

 2. Imputation and scaling.

+### todo()!

+1. More imputation and scaling startegies.

+2. More slightly advanced encoding techniques.

 ## EDA Selection

-Feature selection done in a simple, fast, and "less memory intensive way".
+Feature selection done fast.
 May need more optimization.

 0. Methods based on entropy: mutual_info, naive_sample_ig

     Let X denote the test column/feature, and Y the target.
 We compute the conditional entropy H(Y|X), which represents the remaining randomness in the random variable Y, given the random variable X. For more details, see [here](https://en.wikipedia.org/wiki/Entropy_(information_theory)).

-    The mutual_info function is a speed-up version of sklearn's mutual_info_classif.
+    The mutual_info function is a speed-up version of sklearn's mutual_info_classif, but with some small precision issues right now.
+(Not sure if this is a bug or not.
+Most likely this is just a precision issue.
+Need some help.)

     More details can be found in the docstring of the functions.